NickyMeuleman/nicky-blog/content/json-schema/index.md

 Did those words make you feel (a bit of) dread?

-You are not alone, writing a configuration object/file is pretty low on most developers list of favorite passtimes.
+You are not alone, writing a configuration object/file is pretty low on most developers' list of favorite pastimes.

 When writing these files (for example a `.eslintrc.json`) spelling is one of your worst enemies.
-Was it `no-unused-vars`, `noUnusedVars`, `no-unused-var` or something else?
+_Was it `no-unused-vars`, `noUnusedVars`, `no-unused-var` or something else?_

 **Many hours of devtime have been lost to spelling**

-Remembering what that specific option expects to receive is another one of those enemies.
+Remembering what a certain key expects to receive as value is another one of those enemies.

-_Does this expect an array or an object, I don't remember 😰_
+_Does this expect an array or an object, I don't remember_ 😰

 One will work, the other grants a one way ticket to crypticError town.

-For those reasons (and more) having the docs open while you write your configuration is an absolute _must_
+For those reasons (and more), having the docs open while you write your configuration is an absolute _must_

 ## There is a better way

 The solution?
 Laziness

-I'm half kidding, the solution is the title of this blog-post, JSON-schemas.
+I'm kidding, partly.
+The solution is the title of this blogpost, JSON-schemas.

-Leveraging one of those means you can lean on intelligent auto-complete and error-detection to do the heavy lifting for you!
+Leveraging one of those means you can rely on the intelligent autocompletion and error detection to do the heavy lifting for you!

-To get started with the least amount of effort, you can use VSCode, which has builtin support for JSON-schema.
-Start a file that is listed at [schemastore.org](http://schemastore.org/json/) and trigger the autocomplete in the editor (ctrl/cmd + space)
+To get started with the least amount of effort, you can use [VSCode](https://code.visualstudio.com/), which has [builtin support for JSON-schema](https://json-schema.org/implementations.html#editors).
+Create a file that is listed at [schemastore.org](http://schemastore.org/json/) and trigger the autocomplete in the editor (ctrl/cmd + space)

 ![empty .babelrc file](./empty-babelrc.png)

 Hitting `tab` on an option in that list and automatically getting empty straight brackets if that key expects an array as value is **so helpful**.
-Play around with your configuration file of choice, if the schema supports it, the amount of nesting doesn't matter, your editor will know what can fit there.
+Play around with your configuration file of choice.
+If the schema supports it, the amount of nesting doesn't matter, your editor will know what can fit there.

 You can define the exact schema you want to use in your editor's workspace settings.
-When I wrote this, I knew you _could_, but not _how_.
+When I wrote this, I knew you _could_ do that, but not _how_.
 Luckily for me the autocomplete powered by, you guessed it, a JSON-schema, told me exactly what it expected.

 ```json